golioth/grafana-websocket-plugin/README.md

 # Plugin Purpose

-This plugin was developed to enable dashboards to automatically update as new data is available in the data source, without having to periodically fetch data from it.
+This plugin allows you to connect a WebSocket endpoint as a Data Source for your Grafana dashboard.
+Unlike REST APIs, WebSockets automatically update as soon as new data is available from the source, without having to periodically fetch data from it.

-For that, it's mandatory to connect the plugin to a WebSocket Endpoint in the desired API (aka Data Source).
-If your data source is not a websocket endpoint, then it'll not work for your case.

 # How it works

-After configuring the plugin to connect to a WebSocket Endpoint, when you instantiate the plugin as a Data Source to you Dashboard, it will open the websocket connection with the source API and keeps it open.

-Every time the Data Source has new data available, it will send through the opened websocket connection directly to the plugin and your dashboard will be automatically updated.
+When a WebSocket endpoint is added as a data source in Grafana, the plugin will open the WebSocket connection with the source API and keep it open.
+When there is new data, the WebSocket endpoint will send it directly to the plugin through the open WebSocket connection and your dashboard will be updated automatically.

-> To have this working properly, it's necessary set it up correctly the plugin in its configuration page and, after this, import it to your dashboard.
-You can see the details in the next section.

 # Using the WebSocket Data Source